Rational Functions on the Projective Line from a Computational Viewpoint: Automorphisms

 \section{Automorphisms}

 In this section we will define and study the automorphism groups of rational functions.
-The approach will be similar to studying the automorphism groups of hyperelliptic curves; see \cite{issac-03, serdica}.
 Such groups have long been the focus of many authors in arithmetic dynamics; see \cite{deg-3-4, miasnikov, faria, west}.
+The approach here draws on the analogy with the automorphism groups of hyperelliptic curves; see \cite{2002-3, 2006-4}.
 First we recall some preliminaries.

 Let $G$ be a finite subgroup of $\PGL_2(k)$.
 Therefore $G$ is isomorphic to one of the following: $C_n$, $D_n$, $A_4$, $S_4$, or $A_5$.
-Since each is embedded in $\PGL_2(k)$, we can represent their generators as matrices, informing the forms of $\sigma \in \Aut(\phi)$ later.
-Below we display all the cases:
+We can represent their generators as matrices: \begin{small}